-Herpes zoster , also known as shingles, is a viral infection.
-It is caused by the same virus that causes chickenpox in children.
-After a child has recovered from chickenpox, the virus lies inactive in the body.
-The virus can be activated later in life, typically at age 50 years and older.
-It returns as shingles.
+Herpes zoster, also known as shingles, is a viral infection.
+It is caused by the same virus that causes chickenpox.
+After a person has recovered from chickenpox, the virus lies inactive in the body.
+The virus can be activated later in life, returning as shingles.
+This typically occurs in people who are age 50 years and older.

 The virus returns for unknown reasons.
 Some causes may include stress or a weakened immune system.
 Typically, it returns one time with only one episode of symptoms.
 However, more than one episode can occur.
 It is a common illness in the US.